From a slow analysis script to a fast and structured program in R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Using ChatGPT for Exploratory Data Analysis with Python, R and prompting, which is a part of our workshops for Ukraine series!
+Join our workshop on Effective and useful feature engineering, which is a part of our workshops for Ukraine series!

 Here’s some more info: